 This is a Pause button.
 Clicking this will prevent further automatic updating and the button will change to .
 Clicking it again will resume automatic updating and the button will change back to the 'pause' appearance.

-If this button is clicked, a box with sizing handles will appear in the preview window.
-This is a render region (not the same as Cinema's render region) and when active only the area enclosed by this box will be rendered in the preview.
-To remove the box and render the whole window, click this button again.
+The box is a render region (not the same as Cinema's render region) and when active only the area enclosed by this box will be rendered in the preview.
+When the render region is active, the button will look like this: To remove the box and render the whole window, click this button again.

 This button is a toggle switch.
-Clicking it once will show the red component only of the image, and the button will display 'R' instead.
+Clicking it once will show the red component only of the image, and the button will look like this: .
 Successive clicks will show the green, blue and alpha components before returning to the full RGB image.

 Clicking this button will open the Picture Viewer window and send the preview image to it.
 Note that it does not render the scene to the Picture Viewer, it simply captures the current preview image and opens the Picture Viewer to display it.